-- Geographical location-the attitude and expectations of labor get affected by the environment in which they work.
+- Geographical location – The attitude and expectations of labor get affected by the environment in which they work.

-- Education levels-the productivity levels of a country or organization are to an extent affected by the quality and level of education of the labor.
+- Education levels – the productivity levels of a country or organization are to an extent affected by the quality and level of education of the labor.

-- Skills-the productivity of any organization or business is greatly determined by the skills of the labor.
+- Skills – The productivity of any organization or business is greatly determined by the skills of the labor.
 For example, in Apple company skills are vital in the production of quality products.

-- Social skills in any business, social skills play a greater role in determining if the products and services are purchased.
+- Social skills – In any business, social skills play a greater role in determining if the products and services are purchased.
 For example, communication is essential in production, as well as in making negotiations.

 Can human capital be measured?

 Human capital can be measured for statistical reasons.
-However, the measure is limited as it takes into account only a section of the human capital.
+However, the measure is limited as it takes into account only a section of the totality.
 For example, the human capital of UK can only be measured in monetary terms and represented as possible earnings of a population age that is working.

 Therefore, it is important to note that in both cases, the measurement is based on the earning potential, which does not indicate all other human aspects.
 From the above, it is true to conclude that human capital can be measured in different ways, depending on the factors considered.

 Additionally, it is also true to say that it is easier to measure human capital in primary and secondary sectors.
 For example, you can measure human capital of workers in manufacturing and agriculture, based on their productivity.
-In such sectors, human capital is measured based on quantity produced and physical strength used.
+In such sectors, it is measured based on quantity produced and physical strength used.

 On the other hand, measuring human capital in service or tertiary sector is extremely difficult, as the jobs vary, and they all depend on the skills and qualities to determine the output.
 For example, you cannot measure the human capital of a teacher by the level of study, because despite being the best academician, he or she might lack some basic teaching skills like command of a class and inspiration.

-Is it possible to increase human capital?
+Is it possible to increase human capital or skills?

-- Vocational training: an organization needs to provide direct vocational training for skills related to the job of its employees, in order to increase human capital.
+- Vocational training – an organization needs to provide direct vocational training for skills related to the job of its employees, in order to increase human capital.
 However, based on the skill the training should be specific.
 For example, electricians should receive training related to their field.

-- Competition: there is greater potential for increasing human capital in in an economy that supports the creation of business and self-employment, than in an economy that hinders entrepreneurs and creativity due to state monopolies.
+- Competition – There is greater potential for increasing human capital in in an economy that supports the creation of business and self-employment, than in an economy that hinders entrepreneurs and creativity due to state monopolies.